bbornino/mensa_member_connect_frontend/cypress/README.md

 - Use `cy.wait()` for elements that load dynamically
 - Check that selectors match your actual DOM structure
 - Consider using `data-testid` attributes for more stable selectors
+- Ensure elements are enabled before interacting: `.should('not.be.disabled')` before `.type()` or `.click()`

+### Login redirect not working in tests

+- Ensure intercepts are set up **before** visiting the login page
+- Intercept both `POST /users/authenticate` and `GET /users/me` (the latter is called during auth initialization)
+- Wait for the login API call to complete: `cy.wait('@loginRequest')`
+- Wait for URL to change: `cy.url().should('include', '/experts')`
+- The Login component uses a `useEffect` to redirect when user state is set - this ensures proper timing

+### Intercept not matching API calls

+- Use RegExp patterns instead of exact URLs: `/.*users\/authenticate.*/` instead of `**/api/users/authenticate/`
+- Set up intercepts before visiting pages
+- Check the Network tab in Cypress to see what URL is actually being called

 ## Resources